Selling an Investment Property in [market_city]

 If a North Carolina property owner wants to sell their investment, they need to know what makes a place valuable.
 It is very important to think about where the place is.
 If you live near a city like Asheville, it can greatly raise the value of your home because it will attract buyers looking for fun business and cultural possibilities.

 It’s very important that the property is the right size and has special features.
-Homes with nice features like big gardens, additional rooms, or eco-friendly technologies may fetch a lot more when they’re on the market.
+Homes with nice features like big gardens, additional rooms, or eco-friendly technologies can fetch a lot more when they’re on the market.

 It is also very important that the land is the right size and has unique traits.
 When it comes time to sell, homes with nice features like big parks, extra rooms, or green technologies can fetch a lot more money.